-The BCCVL currently offers six different experiment types.
+The BCCVL currently offers seven different experiment types.
 These are divided in primary and secondary experiments, which means that the outcomes of a primary experiment can be used as input for a secondary experiment.

 Species Distribution Model (SDM)